adobe/aem-core-wcm-components/CONTRIBUTING.md

 ##### Contributing

+The project accepts contributions primarily using GitHub pull requests.
+This process:
+* Helps to maintain project quality
+* Engages the community in working towards commonly accepted solutions with peer review
+* Leads to a more meaningful and cleaner git history
+* Ensures sustainable code management

-New code contributions should be made primarily using GitHub pull requests.
-This involves creating a fork of the project in your personal space, adding your new code in a branch and triggering a pull request.
+Creating a pull request involves creating a fork of the project in your personal space, adding your new code in a branch and triggering a pull request.
 Check the GitHub [Using Pull Requests](https://help.github.com/articles/using-pull-requests) article on how to perform pull requests.

+##### Your first contribution
+Would you would like to contribute to the project but don't have an issue in mind?
+Or are still fairly unfamiliar with the code?
+Then have a look at our [good first issues](https://github.com/adobe/aem-core-wcm-components/labels/good%20first%20issue), they are fairly simple starter issues that should only require a small amount of code and simple testing.

 ### Reviewing Code 👀